coffeecory/poppin_off/Projects/CHATBOT Remote hosted/Remote Hosted Cybersecurity GPT ChatBOT.md

 Running on public URL:
 "This share link expires in 72 hours.
 For free permanent hosting and GPU upgrades (NEW!), check out Spaces: https://huggingface.co/spaces"

 Currently I have created an account on Huggingface.co and linked my local repo to the code space there.
-You should do so yourself...
+You should do so yourself... as described below.

+### Creating, Cloning HuggingFace Spaces Repo

 Open a new VS Code window and and clone your newly created huggingface repo to your local machine.
 It will prompt you for user name and login.